fusonic/php-extensions/packages/ddd-extensions/README.md

 For comparing value objects you must implement the `equals` function.

-Value objects also require you to implement `__toString`, to provide a string representation of the object.

 ## Aggregate roots

 Aggregate roots are the *entry points* to the bounded context.
 Domain objects that extend `Fusonic\DDDExtensions\Domain\Model\AggregateRoot`